HasibullahFathi/rock-perer-scissors/README.md

 ### Content

 - Button used in page were taken from [Love Maths](https://code-institute-org.github.io/love-maths/) project with a bit of modification.
-- Icons used on the website were taken from [Font Awesome](https://fontawesome.com/) and [Flaticon](https://www.flaticon.com/)
+- Icons used on the website were taken from [Font Awesome](https://fontawesome.com/).

 ### Media

 - Photos have been resized and their format changed using the [Tinypng](https://tinypng.com/) website.
-- The photos used on the players photos are from This Open Source site.
+- The photos used on the players photos are from [Flaticon](https://www.flaticon.com/).
 - page favcion and background images were designed by my self.